 The University maintains numerous parking structures and surface parking lots throughout its campuses.
 Maintenance of the UM roadways and parking structures incorporates sediment control activities.
-Street sweeping removes potential storm water pollutants before they are carried into receiving waters in runoff from a storm event.
-Street sweeping and leaf and litter collection is performed by the University in an effort to prevent large debris from entering the storm water system.
+Street sweeping removes potential stormwater pollutants before they are carried into receiving waters in runoff from a storm event.
+Street sweeping and leaf and litter collection is performed by the University in an effort to prevent large debris from entering the stormwater system.
 Litter is disposed as normal municipal waste and leaves are composted in two locations that are well away from system catch basins or inlet structures.
 Maintenance activities on these structures and surfaces include street sweeping, leaf pick-up, litter and pollution controls, snow and ice removal, and roadside vegetative maintenance.
 These activities are discussed in greater detail below.

-Street sweeping, leaf and litter collection will be performed periodically throughout the permit term.
+Street are an in a loof and litter callection will be markened Street sweeping, leaf and litter collection will be performed periodically throughout the permit term.
 The cost for disposal and estimated quantity of debris, trash, dirt, etc. disposed from the maintenance and cleaning/sweeping of numerous parking structures, surface lots and roadways throughout the University will be tracked for subsequent reporting.
-FY 2008-2009 (annual) √ √ √ Waste removal from roadway and parking lot cleaning and main be provided in the annual report. ntenance is quanti ified a nnually an d will A strategy to reduce the runoff of TSS from paved surfaces to the maximum extent practicable, with a goal of reducing the annual TSS loading by 25% as compared to annual loading with no suspended solids controls will be developed (2010-2012) and implemented (2013) at the University.
+FY 2008-2009 (annual) ~ ✓ ~ • Waste removal from roadway and parking lot cleaning and main be provided in the annual report. ntenance is quanti ified a nnually and d will A strategy to reduce the runoff of TSS from paved surfaces to the maximum extent practicable, with a goal of reducing the annual TSS loading by 25% as compared to annual loading with no suspended solids controls will be developed (2010-2012) and implemented (2013) at the University.
 An estimate of the TSS loading reduction achieved through this strategy will be documented.
-FY 2012-2013 (annual) √ √ P2/GH Activity Cı ırrent Sta itus P2/GH Activity Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported ffort Initial Action Reported in: (mid-year) d as
+FY 2012-2013 (annual) ~ ✓ P2/GH Activity Current Status tus Measurable Goals Initial Action Reported in: In Compliance eted as usly ted Ongoing Effort (see below) Initia Repo In Coi Completed Previously Reported Ongoing E (see below) Develop BMPs to control dust and suspended solids in runoff from unpaved roads and parking lots.
+A list of unpaved roads and parking lots will be created (2010-2011).
+FY 2011-2012 (mid-year) < In Coi Compl ≺ Previo Report Ongoir (see be

-THE UNIVERSITY OF MICHIGAN - #MI0053902 FY 2023-2024 MID-YEAR REPORT PAGE 47 OF 51
+THE UNIVERSITY OF MICHIGAN - #MI0053902 FY 2024-2025 MID-YEAR REPORT PAGE 48 OF 52